tanin47/whowish_word/README.md

 Rails 3.1.*

-(It does not work with Rails 3.0.*, yet.
-Please send me an issue and I will fix it.)
+It does not work with Rails 3.0.*, yet.
+Please send me an issue and I will fix it.
+(I'm just lazy)

 How to use it